Reactive Chat application using ServiceStack and Fable in F#

 - Actor Frameworks - Akka, Proto-Actor

-- Async Framework - Hapoc
+- Async Framework - Hopac

-- Fake & Paket alternatives - Nuget & Sln file if you are seriously not happy with your life
+- Fake & Paket alternatives - NuGet & .sln file if you are seriously not happy with your life

 - Awesome Fable